This tutorial explains how to watch Netflix Instantly on your HDTV by connecting your computer to your TV.

 HDMI signals are digital – zeros and ones, similar in concept to the Ethernet technology, carry very little power and are less subject to interference.
 The Best Buy salesman was thinking (or hoping I would) about analog audio signals and speaker hookups that need hundreds of watts and big, expensive cables for the best sound.
 This is not the case with digital.

 Try the cheapest HDMI cable first.
 If it doesn’t work, return it.
 In the digital world there’s usually no difference in picture/sound quality between the low cost generic and the expensive cable brand.

 The computer HDMI port and cable are shown here:

 Insert the HDMI cable fully into the computer’s HDMI port.

 This is the audio/video connections summary from the User’s Guide for my Philips plasma HDTV.
 It has two HDMI ports labeled HDMI 1 and HDMI 2.
 Either HDMI port can be used, I choose HDMI 1 for the cable hookup.

 The HDMI cable from the computer is plugged into HDMI port #1 on the back of the TV.
 (The other cables at the upper right are my existing DirecTV connections for S-Video and analog sound.)

-The Windows Vista and Windows 7 configuration steps are explained in Part 2.
+The Windows Vista and Windows 7 configuration steps are explained in How to Watch Netflix Instantly on your HDTV – Part 2.